Skip to main content

 When complete, your results will be sent to you by email (look for a message from AGRONOMIC LIMS) as well as posted online at http://www.ncagr.gov/agronomi/pals/.

-For help reading the soil test results, see this one page guide or contact your local Extension center.
+For help reading the soil test results, see this guide or contact your local Extension center.
 Download a detailed publication on the soil test report.

 Originally posted by Charlotte Glen.
 Modified by Matt Jones.